-I think people need to recognise themselves in someone else.
+I think people need to recognize themselves in someone else.
 Someone who understands.
-I wish I had someone who understood and had someone to recognise myself in many years ago, but I knew nothing.
+I wish I had someone who understood and had someone to recognize myself in many years ago, but I knew nothing.
 What I hope people get out of the movie is that it's OK to say that you're suffering from mental illness.
 It should be OK to tell it like it is.

 WATCH: Being Ida